VT — VT 2026 Guide

 Why Vermont for Electrician Careers

 Vermont is a state where trade skills command real respect.
-Between tourism, agriculture, renewable energy, healthcare, the demand for qualified electricians here is through the roof — and it's only growing.
+Between tourism, agriculture, renewable energy, healthcare, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Vermont?